Deus (band): Second era (2004–present)

 In August 2021 it was announced that Bruno De Groote had suffered a stroke the year before and was leaving to take care of his health.
 Pawlowski rejoined, initially just to replace De Groote in their upcoming shows, and then full-time.
 Both Pawlowski and De Groote appear on How to Replace It (released 17 February 2023) although neither are listed as members of the band.
 Pawlowski left the band for a second time in June 2025, initially citing health issues, but it was later confirmed by Barman in an interview in Het Nieuwsblad that he was to be replaced by Simen Folstad Nilsen full-time.
+Prior, Stef Kamil Carlens had made a short comeback with the group for a few summer performances in Belgium, 30 years after he left.